-When I separated from Active Duty, I was like most veterans – ready for a change.
+When I separated from Active Duty in 2006, I was like most veterans – ready for a change.
 I briefly considered joining the Guard or Reserves, but I got caught up with relocating to a new state, looking for a job in the civilian market, planning a wedding, and everything else that comes with those major life changes.
 I also had no desire to go back into the field I worked when I was in the service (I was an aircraft mechanic and had no desire to get back on the flight line).
 And with everything else going on, I didn’t have the time, or desire to go through a long tech school assignment.

 After I got married and started my post-military job, I didn’t have the time to make the commitment to the military, if even on a part-time basis.
-I also had no desire to deploy again, after having deployed five times in a six year enlistment (not to mention a one-year special duty assignment).
+I also had no desire to deploy again, after having deployed five times in a six-year enlistment (not to mention a one-year special duty assignment).
 I was accustomed to being away from home station as much as I was at home station, and that doesn’t work well with a new wife and new job.

 So I put the idea of serving in the Guard or Reserves on the back burner and largely ignored my desire to go back into the service.

-It’s been over six years since I separated from the military, and now I am rethinking my stance on the Guard and Reserves.
+It’s been over six years since I separated from the military, and now I am rethinking my stance on the Guard and Reserves*.
 Right now I am researching the possibility of going back into the service.
 Many things have changed since I got out of the service, and others have remained the same.
-On a personal level, I have been married almost six years, and I have two young children (three years old and seven months at the time of writing).
+On a personal level, I have been married for almost six years, and I have two young children (three years old and seven months at the time of writing).
 I am also self-employed now, which makes things different on the employment front.

 What hasn’t changed is my desire not to work in my previous career field.
 I also have no desire to deploy, but I understand that comes with the territory, and of course, I am willing to go if called.

 (*Note: this article was originally published in 2012 when I first considered joining the ANG.
 This has been updated since the original publication date for clarity and to add more information).